 One study showed that for every 1°C rise in average temperature, the rate of hand foot and mouth disease increased by 10% and for every 1% increase in relative humidity (under 65%) the rate increased by 6.6%.

-Climate factors have been identified as important in outbreaks of the following waterborne diseases:
+Climate factors have been identified as important in outbreaks of the following water-borne diseases:

-UV damage includes:
+Likely UV damage could include:

 See the DermNet NZ bookstore.